rupor-github/fb2mobi/README.md

 * PyHyphen [fork with fixes (2.0.6):](https://github.com/rupor-github/pyhyphen)
   * on all platforms usage of Python 3.6 pymalloc interface in hjn module corrupts Python heap and prevents converter from working
   * on Windows PyHyphen 2.0.5 does not handle Unicode path names, which prevents converter from working when installed in directories with localized names
+* PyQt 5.71 (for GUI versions)

-If you are not on Windows/Linux and/or not using "frozen" distribution you would need to download [Amazon's KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211).
+If you are not using "frozen" distribution you would need to download [Amazon's KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211).
+If you are using converter as a companion to [MyHomeLib](http://home-lib.net/) you only need command line (CLI) version(s).

 Enjoy!